Norfolk and Western Class A: Preservation

-Only one "A" has been preserved, No. 1218.
-It was retired in 1959 and the same year, it was purchased by the Union Carbide Co. in Charleston, West Virginia, where it was used as a stationary boiler at a chemical plant.
-In 1965, it was repurchased by New England millionaire F. Nelson Blount for his locomotive collection at Steamtown, U.S.A. in Bellows Falls, Vermont.
-Three years later, its former owner Norfolk & Western did a cosmetic restoration on 1218 at their East End Shops in Roanoke, Virginia (the same place where it was built).
+Only one "A" class has been preserved, No. 1218.
+It was retired in 1959 and on the same year, it was purchased by the Union Carbide Co. in Charleston, West Virginia, where it was used as a stationary boiler at a chemical plant.
+In 1965, No. 1218 was repurchased by New England millionaire F. Nelson Blount for his locomotive collection at Steamtown, U.S.A. in Bellows Falls, Vermont.
+Three years later, its former owner did a cosmetic restoration on No. 1218 at their East End Shops in Roanoke, Virginia (the same place where it was built).
 After that, it was put on display at the Roanoke Transportation Museum in 1971.
 It was restored and operated in excursion service for the Norfolk Southern steam program between 1987 and 1991 and went for an overhaul.
-The program was then canceled in 1994 and the locomotive was eventually put back on display at the Virginia Museum of Transportation in Roanoke, Virginia.
+The program was then canceled in 1994, and No. 1218 was eventually put back on display at the Virginia Museum of Transportation in Roanoke.
 It is the only surviving 2-6-6-4 steam locomotive in the world.